IversenCarpeNoctem/version-control-for-jquery/readme.txt

 == Changelog ==
+= 1.0.4 =
+* Added the pre-versions of jQuery Core version 3.2.2 and jQuery Migrate version 3.0.1, in case you want to test your website with the upcoming versions of jQuery.
+The plugin still defaults to the latest stable version of jQuery.

 = 1.0.3 =
-* jQuery Core versions 3.2.0 and 3.2.1 have been added
+* jQuery Core versions 3.2.0 and 3.2.1 have been added.

 = 1.0.2 =
 * Corrected the way of requiring the "Settings" page.
 Thanks to Ivaylo Draganov for noticing!
-* Minor adjustments
+* Minor adjustments.

 = 1.0.1 =
-* jQuery Core version 3.1.1 has been added
+* jQuery Core version 3.1.1 has been added.
 * The plugin now supports the Norwegian language.

 = 1.0 =